Nostalgia

 My living room.
 The rotary phone is functional.

-My world at home is one that blends these time periods.
-I use Etsy and Marketplace to find sixty-year old typewriters.
+For myself, to the extent that is available to me, I’ve integrated this nostalgia into my home life to get the best of all worlds.
+I use Etsy and Marketplace to find sixty-year old typewriters that end up getting semi-regular use.
 I have an SNES and the latest XBox.
 I have an AM/FM radio and Spotify.
 I no longer have CDs or DVDs, though I have expanded my book collection.
-I just picked up a new Casio.
+I just picked up a mid-90s reissue of a Casio watch.